JerrolKrause/prisoners-dilemma/README.md

 Users can select from a variety of strategies for the simulation:

 - **Tit For Tat**: Begins by cooperating and then replicates the opponent's previous action.
+- **Tit For Tat Forgiving**: Similar to Tit For Tat, this strategy cooperates initially and then usually copies the opponent's last move but occasionally forgives defection and cooperates instead.
 - **Always Defects**: Defects in every round, regardless of the opponent's action.
 - **Always Cooperates**: Cooperates in every round, regardless of the opponent's action.
 - **Unforgiving**: Cooperates until the opponent defects; after that, it always defects.
+- **Sneaky**: Similar to Tit For Tat but will randomly defect 10% of the time.
+- **Random**: Randomly defects or cooperates 50% of the time.

 Each strategy can be enabled or disabled and assigned a specific count to indicate how many players will use that strategy during the simulation.